Liberty: The Definitive Moral Truth

 Description

-Following functions are the categories and explanations of imposing acts: Physical Harm, Property, Deception, Circumstantial imposition, and imposition on Time.
+Following functions are the categories and explanations of imposing acts: Physical Harm, Property, Deception, Threats, Circumstantial imposition, and imposition on Time.
 Justifications for imposition, as well as other components of the foundation for addressing all moral questions through Liberty as the Basis for Objective Morality are defined within this first section.

+In addition to addressing popular human superstitions that have a negative impact on human interests, religion is viewed through the lens of liberty.
+Concepts and tenants are analyzed to determine whether or not they promote or prohibit behavior that is imposing or unimposing.
 The religious analysis and commentary demonstrates how liberty functions by applying it to popular moral ideas that come from religion.
 I cover Christianity, Judaism, Islam, Buddhism, and Hinduism.
-Christianity is addressed more thoroughly than the other religions since it is the most popular religion in the US as well as in the world, and I’m more familiar with it than I am with other religions.
-Addressment of the other religions is far from comprehensive, but the main ideas of religions are measured by liberty.
+Christianity is addressed more thoroughly than the other religions because it is the most popular religion in the US, and I am more familiar with it than I am with other religions.
+Address of other religions is far from comprehensive, but the main ideas of religions are analyzed through the measure of liberty.

 Reviews